sooondro/felony-auth/README.md

 ```

 ## Requirements
 Firstly, to start using the module, the environment has to be set.
-For the module to run correctly, if the default implementation is used, there needs to be a Postgres database and a Redis cache broker setup.
+For the module to run correctly, if the default implementation is used, there needs to be a Postgres database and a Redis cache broker set up.

-### Bootstrap default setup using Docker and migrations
+### Bootstrap default setup using Docker and Sequelize migrations
 We at Barrage visioned this to be a painless process, and to ensure that, we provided a docker-compose.yml file which will compose a docker container and run a Postgres and Redis instance in it.
-Before using it, please be sure you have docker installed.
+Before using it, please be sure to have docker installed.
 To run the docker-compose.yml file and setup your docker environment, write the following command in the terminal at the root of your project:

 ```terminal
 docker compose up